Chapter 5 : Just a Date

 “I can relate to that,” I said as we still lingered at the Chocolate Frog stand.
 Olivia stared at me with a surprised look.
 “I mean, my sister is way cooler than me...
 She probably doesn’t regard me as anything special.”

 “I don’t believe that.
-With you as a brother, she must be some kind of rockstar to be cooler than you,” Olivia joked, touching my arm affectionately.
+With a brother like you, she must be some kind of rockstar to pretend she's cooler than you,” Olivia joked, touching my arm affectionately.

 “Oh, she is,” I replied confidently, making Olivia laugh.